 Same- or next-day swap

-We haul a full container to your pad and drop an empty one in the same spot so your crew keeps working without lost loading hours.
+We haul a full container and drop an empty in one trip on the same pad so loading never stops.

 Step 3